-A.9.2.1 It is intended that NFPA 12, Standard on Carbon Dioxide Extinguishing Systems, including this chapter, would be used as a stand-alone document for the design, installation, and maintenance of marine carbon dioxide systems.
-Chapter 9 was added in 1999 to address marine installations.
+A.9.2.1 It is intended that NFPA 12, including this chapter, would be used as a stand-alone document for the design, installation, and maintenance of marine carbon dioxide systems.
+Chapter 9 was added in 1998 to address marine installations.
 It was intended to be used in lieu of other standards such as 46 CFR 119, "Machinery Installations."